seanmorris/vscode-react/README.md

 # vscode-react

-> A React hook for embedding the VSCode editor via an iframe and [quickbus](https://github.com/seanmorris/quickbus).
+> vscode-react embeds the VSCode editor right in your React application. .
 >
-> You can build & host your own instance of VSCode with [vscode-static-web](https://github.com/seanmorris/vscode-static-web).
+> You can build & host your own static instance of VSCode with [vscode-static-web](https://github.com/seanmorris/vscode-static-web).
 You'll need the [file-bus](https://github.com/seanmorris/file-bus) extension added under `extra_extensions/`.

 ## Installation